medic/medic-docs/README.md

 ## Editing

-Documentation lives in `md` directory and should be editable locally, so links should be relative and allow for use of a a Markdown tool like [Mou](http://mouapp.com/) or [MarkdownPad](http://markdownpad.com/).
+Documentation lives in `md` directory and should be editable locally, so links should be relative and allow for use of a Markdown tool like [Mou](http://mouapp.com/) or [MarkdownPad](http://markdownpad.com/).

 All the links within the documetnation should be relative.
 So you can start by